SEXUAL HARASSMENT IS ILLEGAL AS A FORM OF SEX DISCRIMINATION. IT IS UNETHICAL, AND IT WILL NOT BE TOLERATED AT ITHACA COLLEGE.

 - Displaying or broadcasting inappropriate images, text, or sound, (such as pictures, posters, graffiti, text messages, video footage or other media) that are sexually demeaning or pornographic.
 This includes sharing such material directly with a willing recipient in a way that is observable to other employees, students, vendors/contractors, or other College community members who are not willing participants.

-- Bullying (including but not limited to badgering, name-calling, intimidation, adverse employment/academic action, or sabotaging) an individual because of, or with reference to, the targeted individual’s actual or perceived sex, sexual orientation, gender expression, conformance to assumed sex stereotypes, or exercise of their right to bring a complaint of sexual harassment or sexual misconduct.
+- Bullying (including but not limited to badgering, name-calling, intimidation, adverse employment/academic action, or sabotaging) an individual because of, or with reference to, the targeted individual’s actual or perceived sex, sexual orientation, gender identity or expression, conformance to assumed sex stereotypes, or exercise of their right to bring a complaint of sexual harassment or sexual misconduct.

 Consistent with the federal regulatory definition of retaliation (see 34 CFR 100.7(e)), Ithaca College defines retaliation as any intimidation, threat, coercion, or discrimination against any individual (1) for the purpose of interfering with any right or privilege secured by College policy or applicable civil rights law, (2) because that individual made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under College policy or applicable civil rights law, or (3) because that individual opposed conduct prohibited by College policy or applicable civil rights law.